MartinPellizzer/terrawhisper-compiler/database/articles/apium-graveolens/medicine/benefits.md

 Studies suggest that regular consumption of celery contributes to enhanced immune function due to its rich vitamin and antioxidant content.
 Furthermore, the vegetable's potential as a detoxifying agent is supported by research highlighting its role in aiding the removal of toxins from the body.

 Celery's contribution to bone health cannot be overlooked; it contains notable amounts of calcium and vitamin K, vital for bone strength and density.
-Moreover, its antioxidants and vitamins, such as vitamin C, support skin health by combating oxidative stress and promoting collagen synthesis, contributing to a healthier complexion.
+Moreover, its antioxidants and vitamins, such as vitamin C, support skin health by combating oxidative stress and promoting collagen synthesis, contributing to a healthier complexion.1.Celery has various benefits to maintain a healthy lifestyle.